NBility-Model/nbility-model.github.io/docs/workshops/Import_Archi_model_in_Bizzdesign.md

+---
+title: "Import Archi model in Bizzdesign"
+---

-# Import Archi model in Bizzdesign
+# Importing an Archi model in Bizzdesign

 This is a step by step guide to import a `.xml` file in Bizzdesign Enterprise Studio.
 By following this guide you will be able to import architecture elements, element properties and relationships between elements contained in the .xml file.
-A pre-requisite to this guide, is that you already have generated an .xml file from an architecture modeling tool like Archi (see guide Workshop 7 Export model to XML file).
+A pre-requisite to this guide, is that you already have generated an .xml file from an architecture modeling tool like Archi (see guide [Export model to XML file](/workshops/Workshop-Archi-beginner/7_Export_model_to_XML_file)).

 1. Open Bizzdesign.
 On the landing page you will see the option to go to the modeler, click on Enterprise Studio Online.